jmoenig/Snap/DEVLOG.md

 ### 2023-10-13
 * blocks: fixed a glitch when relabelling custom blocks
+* store: fixed overloading customized primitives with a library

 ### 2023-10-12
 * byob: made attributesMenu() available for custom blocks